alexvyber/mothman/README.md

-# mothman
+# moth

-mothman is an environment to develop, test, and share your React components, probaly using some AI agents...
+moth is an environment to develop, test, and share your React components, probaly using some AI agents...
 You know?